M31glx/APD-fMRI/README.md

 ## Evaluating the network
 For evaluation of information flow across the network and within each element (brain region), range of topological tests were conducted.

-### Global topology tests
+### Evaluation of Global and Local Network Properties
+- Complex network analysis helps measure global properties, such as how efficiently information flows across the entire brain (e.g., global efficiency, characteristic path length), and local properties, such as how well information is processed within localized regions (e.g., [clustering coefficient](https://www.sciencedirect.com/topics/computer-science/clustering-coefficient), [Betweenness Centrality](https://www.sciencedirect.com/topics/computer-science/betweenness-centrality#:~:text=In%20subject%20area%3A%20Computer%20Science,their%20position%20in%20these%20paths.), [Modularity](https://en.wikipedia.org/wiki/Modularity_(networks), [local efficiency](https://en.wikipedia.org/wiki/Efficiency_(network_science)#:~:text=The%20concept%20of%20efficiency%20can,failure%20on%20a%20small%20scale.)).
+- This distinction between global and local properties allows us to explore both large-scale brain integration and localized processing (segregation) in a unified framework.

-Global network topology tests assess the overall efficiency of the network integration and segregation in transmitting the information.
-For testing global topology of the brain network, I wrote a Matlab script to implement network metrics (See below for definition) for each subject's connectivity matrix.
+For testing global topology of the brain network, I wrote a Matlab script to implement network metrics for each subject's connectivity matrix.

 <p align="center">
   <img src="img/graph.jpg" alt="Image 1" width="800"/>